chrisguida/ipfs-wrapper/docs/instructions.md

 1. Install the Companion to your browser using the link above and selecting your browser (Firefox or Chrome-based).
 You can click through any pop-up warnings.
-2. Once installed, click on the extension's icon in your browser toolbar .
+2. Once installed, click on the extension's icon in your browser toolbar.
 It will look like a gray cube.
 Then click the gear icon to enter the Settings.

 <!-- MD_PACKER_INLINE BEGIN -->